-Section I of the report highlights the inter-agency nature of ICAN by providing an executive summary of the reports, and recommendations that transcend agency boundaries.
-Significant findings from participating agencies are included here as well.
+Section I of the report highlights the inter-agency nature of ICAN by providing an executive summary of the reports, and recommendations that cross over agency boundaries.
+Significant findings from participating agencies are included here, along with a discussion and analysis of identified trends.

-Our annual inter-agency analysis of data collection continues to evolve.
+Our annual inter-agency analysis of data collection continues to advance.
 We are continuing to look for new opportunities to view, from a more global perspective, the inter-agency linkages of the child welfare system.
-To that end ICAN is developing partnerships with organizations such as the Chicago School of Professional Psychology to further our analysis and ultimately improve outcomes for our children and families.
+To that end, ICAN is forging partnerships with organizations such as the Chicago School of Professional Psychology to further our analysis and ultimately improve outcomes for our children and families.

-Section II includes a special report from the ICAN Child Abduction Task Force.
+Section II includes Special Reports from the ICAN Hospital Network Project and the ICAN Child Abduction Task Force.

 Section III includes the detailed reports that are submitted each year by ICAN agencies for analysis and publication.
-In response to the goals set by the Data/Information Sharing Committee, Departmental reports continue to improve.
+In response to the goals set by the Data/Information Sharing Committee, departmental reports continue to evolve.
 Many departmental reports now include data on age, gender, ethnicity and/ or local geographic areas of the county, which allows for additional analysis and comparisons.
 The reports reflect the increasing sophistication of our systems and the commitment of Data Committee members to meet the challenge of measuring and giving definition to the nature and extent of child abuse and neglect in Los Angeles County.

-Section IV provides the history and organizational summary of the Inter-Agency Council on Child Abuse and Neglect (ICAN) and the community partners affiliated with ICAN including ICAN Associates and the Los Angeles Child Abuse Council Coordination Project members.
+Section IV provides an historical and organizational summary of ICAN.
+Included here are the community partners affiliated with ICAN, ICAN Associates, and the Los Angeles Child Abuse Council Coordination Project members.

-In this twenty-ninth edition of The State of Child Abuse in Los Angeles County, we are pleased to include the artwork of winning students from the ICAN Associates Annual Child Abuse Prevention Month Poster Contest.
+In this thirtieth edition of The State of Child Abuse in Los Angeles County report, we are pleased to include the artwork of students from the ICAN Associates Annual Child Abuse Prevention Month Poster Art Contest.
 The contest gives 4th, 5th, and 6th grade students an opportunity to express their feelings through art, as well as to discuss child abuse prevention and what children need to be safe and healthy.

-The Data/Information Committee is grateful to ICAN Associate staff Laurence Kerr for his technical support to produce this final document.
-Executive Summary
+The Data/Information Committee is grateful to ICAN Associates staff Laurence Kerr for his technical expertise and support in the production of this final document.